 The BCU activates DI 2 via the air valve output.
 This enables the analogue input IN on the actuator IC 40.
-Depending on the capacity demand of the temperature controller, the butterfly valve BVA moves steplessly to the position between the low-fire rate and the high-fire rate as specified by the analogue input IN (see Operating mode 27, 2-stage operation with two digital inputs and variable adjustment angle for the open position).
+Depending on the capacity demand of the temperature controller, the butterfly valve BVA moves steplessly to the position between the low-fire rate and the high-fire rate as specified by the analogue input IN, see page 41 (3.6.7 2-stage operation with two digital inputs and variable adjustment angle for the open position).

-DI 1/V1 DI 2/air valve IC 40 position Valve position
+DI 1/V1 DI 2/Air valve IC 40 position Valve position

 Off Off closed Closed

-On Off low Ignition position/low-fire rate
+On Off low Ignition position/Low-fire rate

 On On analogue chart 1 In acc. with chart 1

-Off On high Pre-purge/high-fire rate
+Off On high Pre-purge/High-fire rate

-1.1.6 Hot-air compensation
+1.1.6 Hot air compensation

 For processes in which preheated combustion air at a temperature of up to 450°C must be controlled.
 In this example, the actuator IC 40 is controlled by a two-point controller to adjust the burner capacity.
-It runs in High/Low intermittent mode.
+It runs in High/Low intermittent operation.
 The running time can be adjusted between 5 and 25 seconds.

-${\bf 1.1.7\ Staged\, control with\, online\, adjust ment of the\, burner\, }$ capacity
+1.1.7 Staged control with online adjustment of the burner capacity

-For processes that require a homogeneous temperature distribution and high temperature accuracy in the furnace
+For processes that require a homogeneous temperature distribution and high temperature accuracy in the furnace.

-If only a low heat output is required, for example to maintain the temperature in the furnace, the burner can continue to be operated in intermittent mode.
+If only a low heat output is required, for example to maintain the temperature in the furnace, the burner can continue to be operated in intermittent operation.
 The adjustment angle of the valve is reduced via the analogue input (4-20 mA) of the actuator and the burner capacity is therefore lowered.
 This ensures uniform temperature distribution even with a low heat output.

-This function of the actuator IC 40 can also be used in the ceramics industry to correct the lambda value or for temperature compensation purposes in hot-air applications.
+The functions of the actuator IC 40 can also be used in the ceramics industry to correct the lambda value or for temperature compensation purposes in hot air applications.